ankitpokhrel/WooCommerce-Multiple-Free-Gift/readme.txt

 5. Gifts shown in frontend.

 == Changelog ==
+= 1.0.1 =
+* Fix issue with remove gift button on first use
+* Fix plugin text domain issue
+* Enhancement: Loco translate compatible
+* Fix info message design when no product is present

 = 1.0.0 =
 * Gift criteria based on total quantity and price.